LON - MAD

 The average price of all round-trip flights from London to Madrid clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Madrid on a Sunday and more expensive on a Wednesday.
-On your return trip to London, you should consider flying back on a Wednesday, and avoid Mondays for better deals.
+On your return trip to London, you should consider flying back on a Wednesday, and avoid Sundays for better deals.

 What is the cheapest month to fly from London to Madrid?